The page has been translated by Gen AI.

 PS C:\> Set-ItemProperty -Path "HKLM:SYSTEM\CurrentControlSet\Services\W32Time\Config" -Name "MaxAllowedPhaseOffset" -value 1

-Check setting values
+Check configuration values

 PS C:\> Get-ItemProperty -Path "HKLM:SYSTEM\CurrentControlSet\Services\W32Time\Config" |select MinPollInterval,MaxPollInterval,MaxNegPhaseCorrection,MaxPosPhaseCorrection,MaxAllowedPhaseOffset |fl